ClairBerlin/managair/Readme.md

 - System administration [Django admin UI]
 - Fidelity check for all registered nodes: Warn if no messages have been received lately [adnin UI].

+## Deployment

+The Managair is desiged to be deployed as part of the _Clair Stack_, a docker swarm setup that comprises the configuration of all services necessary to ingest node data and serve it via the Managair API to frontend applications.

+Even though docker swarm automates most deployment tasks for the entire Clair Stack, there are several tasks that pertain to the Managair service proper:

+### Static Files

+HTML Templates, CSS, and media for the admin-UI and the browsable API are part of the Managair service.
+In a typicall web application, it would be the job of a webserver to serve these files - as described in the [Django documentation](https://docs.djangoproject.com/en/3.1/howto/static-files/deployment/.)
+To simplify configuration, and to align development with production setups, we take a somewhat different route and use the [White Noise](http://whitenoise.evans.io/en/stable/django.html) module instead.
+With the White Noise middleware installed, Managair can serve its own static files without the help of an additional webserver.
+This is not quite as performant but requires much less configuration and fewer manual steps during deployment.

+Upon a fresh deployment, or whenever static files have changed, you can force Django to collect all static files from all registered Django apps into a common folder by running `python manage.py collectstatic`.
+The `entrypoint.sh` script of the Managair docker container automatically performs this task if the environment variable `COLLECT_STATIC_FILES` is set to `true`.

 ## Development Setup

 Managair is a [Django](https://www.djangoproject.com/) web application atop a [PostgreSQL](https://www.postgresql.org) DBMS.
 It is meant to be run as part of the Clair backend stack.
 To start up your development environment, consult the stack's Readme-file.